Click Here for Our Recommended Antivirus for Your Device

 What are Volcanic Rocks?

-Volcanic rocks are termed igneous rocks especially found in the volcanic regions across the world.
-Their texture is usually glassy and is fine-grained, and is formed through the process of solidification of a volcanic eruption.
+Volcanic rocks are termed igneous rocks especially found in volcanic regions across the world.
+Their texture is glassy and fine-grained and is formed through the process of solidification of a volcanic eruption.

 When there is a volcanic eruption in the active volcanic regions, a hot liquid magma called lava is evoked and flows down from the volcano, which cools down very fast when it hits the earth’s surface, making crystallized rocks called volcanic rocks.

-As mentioned, the term volcanic rocks are derived from its composition process.
+As mentioned, the term volcanic rocks are derived from their composition process.
 Basalt is one common example of volcanic rock and has very low silica content in it.

-The rocks are said to have a vesicular texture which refers to the voids of the volatiles from the result of molten lava in the earth’s surface.
+The rocks are said to have a vesicular texture which refers to the voids of the volatiles from the result of molten lava on the earth’s surface.

 The volcanic rocks are not all the same, some across as heavy while some can be lightly weighted as well.
 It depends on the texture, composition, and molten lava contents.

-Volcanic rocks are studied based on their texture, chemistry, mineralogy, and composition to know about their formation process, silica content along with other minerals content and the texture they are built and how they can be useful for the people.
+Volcanic rocks are studied based on their texture, chemistry, mineralogy, and composition to know about their formation process, silica content along with other minerals content and the texture they are built, and how they can be useful for people.

 The mechanical behavior of volcanic rocks is said to be complex depending on their microstructure inside.